Logo Voyage

 Situated along the Shatt al-Arab river, formed by the confluence of the Euphrates and the Tigris, the city's many canals and creeks once gave rise to the epithet Venice of the East.
 The fields along the river are very fertile with agriculture being a major source of income for the region, the region is known for having the world's largest forest of date palms.
 Basra is a majority Shia Islam city, with small minorities of Christians, Assyrians and pre-Islamic Mandaeans.
 In addition to the Arabs, there is also a community of Afro-Iraqi peoples, known as Zanj.
 The Zanj are an African Muslim ethnic group, a mix of African peoples taken from the coast of the area of modern-day Kenya as slaves during the Medieval period.

 Founded at the beginning of the Islamic era in 636, Basra became a flourishing commercial and cultural center from around 1200 AD and has remained so onwards.
+Ibn Battuta visited it in the 1320s and was not much impressed.
 Basra was under the protection of the Portuguese empire from 1523 until captured by the Ottomans in 1668; it remained part of the Ottoman Empire until the end of First World War.

-The last few decades have, however, been rough for Basra as it was the closest major city to the front lines of the Iran-Iraq War during the 1980s, with parts of the city destroyed by artillery fire.
+Basra was the closest major city to the front lines of the Iran-Iraq War during the 1980s, with parts of the city destroyed by artillery fire.
 A few years later a rebellion against the dictatorship of Saddam Hussein was brutally crushed.
 While the city has largely physically recovered from these events, much of its cultural heritage has been lost.
 Basra is also on the front lines of climate change with summer temperatures nearing unbearable extremes.
 Desertification and salinization of the rivers is causing major issues.
 Combined with decades of neglect and social unrest, Basra is generally off-limits for tourists.
 Most foreigners finding themselves in the city are here because of nearby oil and natural gas facilities.
 However, there are still speckles of former glory left for the intrepid traveller to explore.

 Climate